| |

 Remember, “Most people give up when they’re about to achieve success.”

-Celebrate: When you achieve your goals, small or large – run for a week, a month, a distance, a time – celebrate.
+Celebrate: When you achieve your goals, whether small or large, celebrate.
+Run for a week, a month, a distance, or a time.
 I even marked the experience of buying new running shoes.
 It signified that I had worn them off.
-Be thankful, feel lucky, and rejoice in the discovery of your own body.
+Be thankful, feel lucky, and rejoice in discovering your own body.
 It is more than the keeper of our brain; it’s a paradise of our soul.
 That we are able-bodied to run is a blessing in itself and celebration-worthy.

-If you want a partner to run a mile, a 5k, or a 10k in the Bay Area, contact me – I’d love to be a tiny part of your journey.
+Contact me if you want a partner to run a mile, a 5k, or a 10k in the Bay Area.
+I’d love to be a tiny part of your journey.
+We can be strava friends, giving kudos for our progress.

 Most importantly, enjoy the journey.
 Good Luck!

-PS: Making a special memory on the rare palindrome date (02/02/2020) is noteworthy too.
+PS: Making a special memory of the rare palindrome date (02/02/2020) is noteworthy, too.
 Arjun and I were disappointed later in the day when the 49ers didn’t finish the job.
 Onwards...

 PPS: Here’s a video of me pre-race looking forward to the event – https://youtu.be/DejWMRXzthg.
 Thanks to Run Local for creating and sharing this.